 An easy way to eliminate the doubt is to take good notes on what you are photographing.
 Bring a small notebook that you can use as a photo journal, and then spend 10-15 minutes each night documenting what you did and what you photographed.

 If your camera equipment permits, an even easier way of documenting where your pictures were taken and what they are of is to turn on your camera’s GPS.
 If you are using your phone to take pictures, you likely don’t need to worry about turning the GPS on.
 However, if you are using a DSLR you may need to turn this functionality on if your camera has this functionality.
-If your DSLR does not have built-in GPS, there are GPS units you can buy to attach to your camera.
+If your DSLR does not have a built-in GPS, there are GPS units you can buy to attach to your camera.
 Just make sure you don’t leave the GPS on when you aren’t using your camera is it will likely drain your batteries.

 An easy way to use the GPS tagging on your photos to keep track of where your pictures where taken is to use Adobe Lightroom’s built-in map feature to display the location of all of your images.
 This feature has saved us more than a few times with some pictures we forgot the details on.